neteler/PDAL/doc/tutorial/zonal_statistics.rst

 :Author: Luca Delucchi
 :Contact: luca.delucchi@fmach.it
-:Date: 22/12/2016
+:Date: 28/12/2015

 Introduction
 -----------------
-Sometimes it is useful to get information from a subset of the point cloud input data.
-This tutorial describes a method to get statistic about the point cloud data contained into polygonal features.
-This is similar to a zonal statistics using cloud point.
+Sometimes it is useful to obtain information from a subset of the point cloud input data.
+This tutorial describes a method to get statistic about the point cloud data contained in polygonal features.
+This is similar to a zonal statistics using point cloud.

 Requirements
 -----------------
-To run this tutorial it is required to have installed PDAL, with its `Python package <https://pypi.python.org/pypi/PDAL>`_ and the Python libraries `numpy`_, `GDAL`_, `xml.etree`_.
+To run this tutorial it is required to have PDAL along with its `Python package <https://pypi.python.org/pypi/PDAL>`_ and the Python libraries `numpy`_, `GDAL`_, `xml.etree`_ installed.

-This tutorial utilizes a Trentino dataset, it includes a LAZ file and a shapefile.
+This tutorial utilizes a Trentino (Italy) dataset, it includes a LAZ file and a SHAPE file.
 You can download it from
 ..
 TODO add link

 Approach